 I felt ‘born again’, baptised by the Holy Spirit.

-I immediately felt more altruistic, more empathic, more tolerant, more compassionate, more attentive, kinder, more loving toward everyone and everything.
+I felt more altruistic, more empathic, more tolerant, more compassionate, more attentive, kinder, more loving toward everyone and everything.

-Although the intensity of the experience wore off (thankfully so, as I doubt I’d be able to deal with normal day-to-day tasks if the state remained permanent) the memory of it will always persist.
+Although the intensity of the experience itself wore off (thankfully so, as I doubt I’d be able to deal with normal day-to-day tasks if the state remained permanent) the memory of it will last forever.

 The positive affects of altruism, empathy, compassion and the like have certainly stayed with me.

-This branch of Hindu spiritual philosophy posits that the world we call ‘real’ is just an illusion, consisting of only our preconceived notions and perceptions.
+This branch of Hindu spiritual philosophy proposes that the world we call ‘real’ is just an illusion, consisting of only our preconceived notions and perceptions.
 In other words, we don’t see the world as it really is, only our own perception of it.